aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 Pop over to the AWS Console if you'd like to take a better look at the newly created Cognito User Pool.

 ### 4. Generate the AppSync Code

-In the last stage we added Cognito Authentication to our app.
+In the previous step we added Cognito Authentication to our app.
 The next step would be to generate the AppSync Queries, Mutations and Subscriptions for us by parsing the AppSync GraphQL Schema in the AWS Account.

-Start by logging into the [AWS AppSync Console](https://console.aws.amazon.com/appsync/home) and scroll to the `"Integrate Your App"` section and choosing the JavaScript option, then copy the codegen code snippet.
+Go to the [AWS AppSync Console](https://console.aws.amazon.com/appsync/home) and scroll to the `"Integrate Your App"` section and choosing the `JavaScript option`, then copy the codegen code snippet.

 ![Screenshot-5](../images/readme-5.png)